Spebby/javatest/OK I Guess/README.md

 into the array, if looping, just overwrite the old one. instead of writing "p1.getName()", you'd write something like "pArray[0].getName()".
 This ended up working, and while it's less "clean" feeling than a bunch of self existing objects, it does work, and it probably fixed another bug I had yet to encounter due to looping.

+edit like 2 months later: alternatively you could just use ArrayLists instead of being a fucking idiot (like me)